-In 2013 I have been awarded with a Marie Curie IEF which allowed me to make a twist and a substantial advance in my career putting me in an international environment and broadening my expertise in the field of animal cognition and learning and memory.
+In 2013 I have been awarded with a Marie Curie IEF which allowed me to broadening my expertise in the field of animal cognition.
 As a Marie Curie Research Fellow in Prof Lars Chittka’s lab at Queen Mary University of London (2013-2015) I worked on cognitive capacities of bumblebees, on their social learning abilities and on bee personality.
 In particular I investigated how nectar metabolites affect foraging behaviour in bumblebees via enhanced memory for floral traits and how gut pathogens manipulate pollinators’ foraging behaviour.

 Currently, I am postdoctoral researcher in Prof Martin Giurfa’s Lab at CNRS (Université Toulouse III – Paul Sabatier) and Prof Patrizia d’Ettorre’s Lab at Université Paris13 working on the modulatory effect of pheromones on experience-dependent behaviours of honeybees (Apis mellifera) and ants (Camponotus Aethiops).
 To this end I am using a combination of behavioural (conditioning protocols) and neuro-pharmacological approaches.